ShravanSunder/hnswlib-wasm/README.md

 # hnswlib-wasm

-This is a wasm version of [hnswlib](https://github.com/nmslib/hnswlib).
-Created by @ShravanSunder
+This is a wasm version of [hnswlib](https://github.com/nmslib/hnswlib) index library written in c++.
+This wasm port was created by @ShravanSunder with the emcc wasm compiler, see repo [here](https://github.com/shravansunder/hnswlib-wasm)

-Created with the help of library [hnswlib-node](https://github.com/yoshoku/hnswlib-node/).
-See his wonderful docs here, [documentation](https://yoshoku.github.io/hnswlib-node/doc/) Thanks @yoshoku!
+Inspired by the library [hnswlib-node](https://github.com/yoshoku/hnswlib-node/). @yoshoku has some wonderful docs here, [documentation](https://yoshoku.github.io/hnswlib-node/doc/) Thanks @yoshoku!

-> Note:  This is still a beta!
+> Note:  This library is still in early days!
+Its being built for a use case i had to run hnswlib in the browser

 `hnswlib-wasm` provides wasm bindings for [Hnswlib](https://github.com/nmslib/hnswlib) that implements approximate nearest-neghbor search based on